Collective investment schemes

-ESMA has now published a final report setting out technical advice on a number of delegated acts concerning the Regulation.
-The final advice is set out as follows:
+On 19 April 2012, the European Securities and Markets Authority (ESMA) published a final report setting out technical advice on a number of delegated acts concerning the Regulation.
+The final advice was set out as follows:

-- Section 4 defines the initial and incremental levels of the notification thresholds to apply for the reporting of net short positions in sovereign debt (Article 7(3) of the Regulation).
+- Section 4 defined the initial and incremental levels of the notification thresholds to apply for the reporting of net short positions in sovereign debt (Article 7(3) of the Regulation).

-- Section 5 specifies the parameters and methods for calculating the threshold of liquidity on sovereign debt for suspending restrictions on short sales of sovereign debt (Article 13(4) of the Regulation).
+- Section 5 specified the parameters and methods for calculating the threshold of liquidity on sovereign debt for suspending restrictions on short sales of sovereign debt (Article 13(4) of the Regulation).

-- Section 7 sets out criteria and factors to be taken into account by competent authorities and ESMA in determining when adverse events or developments arise (Article 30 of the Regulation).
+- Section 7 set out criteria and factors to be taken into account by competent authorities and ESMA in determining when adverse events or developments arise (Article 30 of the Regulation).

 View Final report - ESMA’s technical advice on possible delegated acts concerning the Regulation on short selling and certain aspects of credit default swaps, 19 April 2012

 Shadow banking: Thoughts for a possible policy agenda